shakna-israel/NecromancersApprentice/docs/007-Chapter-Seven.md

 She was a nymph!

-Guys were meant to fall everytime she walked around a corner.
+Guys were meant to fall every time she walked around a corner.

 And now she was doing something utterly crazy for a guy who wasn't even alive anymore.